-They are an extremely good source of manganese, potassium, magnesium, thiamin, protein and phosphorus.100 grams of makhana will give you 350 calories, which means about 65 grams of carbs, 18 grams protein, and 1.9 to 2.5 grams of fat.
-The remaining consists of water, potassium, sodium, phosphorus and calcium.
-These are high in fiber, which helps maintaining the excretory tract in proper order.
-It helps to eliminate all the spleen from the body and keeps it clean from the unnecessary cholesterol, therefore, maintaining the body’s cholesterol level.
-The potassium content is a great advantage for heart as it reduces the risk of heat stroke and hypertension.
+They are an extremely good source of manganese, potassium, magnesium, thiamin, protein, and phosphorus.100 grams of makhana will give you 350 calories, which means about 65 grams of carbs, 18 grams of protein, and 1.9 to 2.5 grams of fat.
+The remaining consists of water, potassium, sodium, phosphorus, and calcium.
+These are high in fiber, which helps to maintain the excretory tract in proper order.
+It helps to eliminate all the spleen from the body and keeps it clean from unnecessary cholesterol, therefore, maintaining the body’s cholesterol level.
+The potassium content is a great advantage for the heart as it reduces the risk of heatstroke and hypertension.
 It is helpful in flushing out excess water and sodium from the body.
-It is of a great help in case there are muscle contractions, which can lead to cramps.
+It is of great help in case there are muscle contractions, which can lead to cramps.

 How’s Makhana Produced?

-Makhana harvest is a laborious method and requires skilled labours.
-The harvest takes place during morning at about 10:00 am and continues till about 3:00 pm.
+Makhana harvest is a laborious method and requires skilled labor.
+The harvest takes place in the morning at about 10:00 am and continues till about 3:00 pm.
 It takes around four to five hours to collect seeds at a time from the bottom of the pond or river.
 Farmers take a dip in the water, diverging into different directions, along with the long poles.
-They drag the seeds with the help of their palms and gather them to the base of bamboo pole.
+They drag the seeds with the help of their palms and gather them to the base of a bamboo pole.
 Collected seeds are washed and cleaned.

 All processed seeds are sieved for gradation.
 The process involves different sizes of makhanas to pass through different sieving devices known as jharna, rectangular iron plates.
 The process requires the makhanas to pass through 16 sieves.
 All graded seeds are stored separately.

-In modern technique of manufacturing makhana, farmers does not have to work so hard they just collect the mature seeds from the buttom of river and then these seeds are sent to plants where these seeds are washed, dried, graded, roasted and popped all by the use of modern machinery.
-This way it helps farmers to just focus on their farming and ensure better quality of seeds are grown.
-Modern method increases the production ten times than the traditional method.
+In the modern technique of manufacturing makhana, farmers do not have to work so hard they just collect the mature seeds from the bottom of the river, and then these seeds are sent to plants where these seeds are washed, dried, graded, roasted, and popped all by the use of modern machinery.
+This way it helps farmers to just focus on their farming and ensure the better quality of seeds are grown.
+The modern method increases the production ten times than the traditional method.